 understanding the importance of nerve protection

-When surgeons embrace nerve protection as a part of their algorithm in the OR, they give their patients a better chance of functional recovery and improved quality of life.
+When surgeons embrace nerve protection as a part of their algorithm in the OR, they give their patients a better chance of functional recovery.

 why nerves need protection after an injury